CARTAvis/manual_source/source/installation_and_configuration.rst

 User Deployment Mode: running CARTA on a local computer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-After you have successfully installed CARTA on your computer via a package manager or by downloading the AppImage, you can try the following example to initialize CARTA with commandline:
+After you have successfully installed CARTA on your *local* computer via a package manager or by downloading the AppImage, you can try the following example to initialize CARTA with the commandline:

 .. code-block:: bash